NETWORK USER'S GUIDE

 Your login ID

-Your login ID name on the Electrical and Computer Engineering network is the same as your short MATRIX login ID (8 characters).
+Your login ID name on the Electrical, Computer and Biomedical Engineering network is the same as your my.torontomu short ID (8 characters).
 Please see the next section.

 Your initial password

-Your initial password will be the first 8 digits of your student number.
+Your initial password will be your student number.
 The first thing you should do after logging in, is to change your password (refer to section 2.2.1), to prevent other students from abusing your account.

 IMPORTANT NOTE: WHEN TYPING IN YOUR STUDENT NUMBER, DO NOT USE THE NUMERIC KEYPAD; INSTEAD, USE THE NUMBERS ALONG THE TOP OF THE KEYBOARD.